6 MinsNov 30, 2021

 What is the best option for Ajay and Salim?

 Ajay and Salim should open a Current Account for Sole Proprietorship Firms.
 This type of Current Account can have one or multiple signatories.
-For opening the account they require
+For opening the account they require the following documents:

 - Shop and Establishment Act certificate/license